MarzSP/DevNotes/src/content/blog/linter2.md

 1. What's in a name?

 lint

-Simple.
-Direct.
-Threatening.
+KISS.
+That means Keep It Simple, Stupid.

 2. Triggers

 Runs on:

-every push
+- every push

-every pull request
+- every pull request

-every time you make a typo in a branch name
+- every time you make a typo in a branch name

-every moment you least expect it
+- every moment you least expect it *just kidding*

 3. Runner